Notes on Gauge Fields and Discrete Series representations in de Sitter spacetimes

 \nin We now turn to the gauge fixing issue.
 We will choose to work in temporal gauge, \be \text{\sf Temporal gauge}:~~A_t = 0\,. \ee This choice does not fix the gauge completely as we still have the possibility of $t$-independent (residual) gauge transformations

 here $\bm x$ denotes spatial coordinates.
 Of course this remaining freedom must be eliminated.
 To this end, we consider the $A_t$ component from (\ref{box}) in the temporal gauge,

-with $\mathfrak g_{ab}$ the 3-sphere metric, $\nabla_a$ its Levi+Civita connection and $f( \Omega)$ an arbitrary function on $S^3$.
+with $\nabla_a$ its Levi-Civita connection and $f( \Omega)$ an arbitrary function on $S^3$.
 Here we have compactly denoted the spatial components of the gauge field as $\bm A$.
 We can use the residual gauge freedom (\ref{res:residual_gauge}) to impose

 In this way we end up with the two expected transverse modes for the gauge field.
 Note that imposing $A_t=0$ and $\nabla\cdot\bm A=0$ completely fixes the gauge freedom since any gauge transformations preserving \eqref{transv} requires $\tilde\alpha(\Omega)$ to satisfy